Графични страници

 But, idly sporting in the secret shade,

-With tender trifles soothe fome artless maid.
+With tender trifles foothe fome artless maid.

-TO WILLIAM PIT T, ESQUIRE,
+TO WILLIAM PITT, ESQUIRE,

-ON
+ON HIS

 LOSING HIS COMMISSION,